 2. Slow customer service

-According to a study by American Express, about 50 percent of consumers today expect a response to their questions within an hour, while 18 percent want an immediate reply.
-Slow and unresponsive customer service tells people you don’t care about them.
+Slow and unresponsive customer service shows people you don’t care about them.
 And if you don’t have good relationships with your customers, you don’t have a surviving business.

 If you’re a small business, you might be thinking, “I don’t have a big enough budget to hire the manpower for a 24/7 customer service department.”
 This is exactly where chat marketing can help.